Feds vow major aid for Hurricane Ian victims amid rescues

 “My home is close to underwater,” Madling said.
 “Right now, I’m just going to sandbag as much as I can and hope and pray.”

-The National Guard and the Coast Guard were flying in helicopters to Florida's barrier islands to rescue people.
-On Sanibel Island, the lone bridge to the crescent-shaped island collapsed, cutting off access by car for its 6,300 residents.
+Florida Gov. Ron DeSantis said Saturday that multibillionaire businessman Elon Musk was providing some 120 Starlink satellites to “help bridge some of the communication issues.”
+Starlink, a satellite-based internet system created by Musk’s SpaceX, will provide high-speed connectivity.

+The bridge to Pine Island, the largest barrier island off Florida’s Gulf Coast, was destroyed by the storm, leaving it accessible only by boat or air.
+Some flew out by helicopter.

-An aerial photo of the Mad Hatter Restaurant on Sanibel posted on social media shows a mostly vacant patch of sand where the restaurant used to be.
+An aerial photo of the Mad Hatter Restaurant on nearby Sanibel Island that was posted on social media shows a mostly vacant patch of sand where the restaurant used to be.
+The staff is safe, according to a message on the restaurant’s Facebook page.

-“The Mad Hatter Restaurant, unfortunately, is out at sea right now,” the restaurant's Facebook page reads, adding that the staff are all safe.
+“The Mad Hatter Restaurant, unfortunately, is out at sea right now,” the Facebook page reads.
 “The best news from this devastating scene is that there is still land for us to rebuild.”

-DeSantis said the state will start building a temporary structure this week to restore vehicle access to Pine Island, the largest of southwestern Florida’s barrier islands devastated by the storm.

-“It’s not going to be a full bridge, you’re going to have to go over it probably at 5 miles an hour or something, but it’ll at least let people get in and off the island with their vehicles,” DeSantis said.

 “Warnings for hurricane season start in June.
 So there’s a degree of personal responsibility here.
 I think the county acted appropriately.
 The thing is, a certain percentage of people will not heed the warnings regardless,” Anderson said on the CBS show “Face the Nation.”